-1The solstice that marks the onset of winter, at the time of the shortest day, about December 22 in the northern hemisphere and June 21 in the southern hemisphere.
+1The solstice at midwinter, at the time of the shortest day, about 22 December in the northern hemisphere and 21 June in the southern hemisphere.

 - Of course the Northern Hemisphere's summer solstice is the winter solstice in the Southern Hemisphere.

 - The Greeks celebrated the New Year on December 21 at the winter solstice, when the day was at its shortest.